Michael Omoke

 2016

-Founded ACT: New Nordic Voices
+Founded New Nordic Voices

 Company leadership and artistic direction.
 Debut production: The Merchant of Venice by William Shakespeare.